musesum/Tr3/README.md

 ```
 When the value of `b` is changed to `0.5` it activates `C` and remaps its value to `63`

 A common case are sensors, which have a fixed range of values.
+For example,
-For example: a 3G (gravity) accelerometer  may have a range been `-3.0...3.0`,
+a 3G (gravity) accelerometer  may have a range between `-3.0...3.0`
 ```swift
 accelerometer: (x y z):(-3.0...3.0) -> model
 model        : (x y z):(-1...1) // rescale